 Broccoli (hormone cleanser)

 Broccoli is a member of the cruciferous family of vegetables.
 This wonderful vegetable has compounds that help the body to get rid of excess estrogen.
-Other foods that you can use for the same purpose are brussel sprouts, cabbage and kale.
+Other foods that you can use for the same purpose are brussels sprouts, cabbage and kale.
 Broccoli can be eaten raw or steamed.
-I love it lightly steamed; simple with some olive oil, salt and pepper.
+I love it lightly steamed; simply steam with some olive oil, salt and pepper.

 Pumpkin Seeds (zinc, iron, omega 3)

-Zinc, an important mineral for fertility, is actually one of the nutrients most American’s are deficient in.
-Zinc is used in many processes of the body; specifically for fertility zinc is used to create genetic material.
+Zinc, an important mineral for fertility, and is actually one of the nutrients most Americans are deficient in.
+Zinc is used in many processes of the body, specifically for fertility; zinc is used to create genetic material.
 So, it is important for sperm health, testosterone levels, the immune system, and healthy DNA.
 It also helps to protect sperm from chromosomal damage.
 The richest source of zinc is oysters, but some easy to find-and-eat sources are raw pumpkin seeds and sesame seeds (look for tahini – sesame seed butter, as well).

 Walnuts (omega 3)

-One cup of steamed chard contains 4gm of iron, vital vitamin C to help your body absorb and utilize that iron, and protein.
+One cup of steamed chard contains 4gm of iron and vital vitamin C to help your body absorb and utilize iron, as well as protein.
 Iron is important for fertility as deficiencies in iron have been shown to cause ovulation to stop.
 Chard can be eaten raw or steamed.
 I like to juice chard as well.